omni/omnibridge-nft/deploy/README.md

 # address of an already deployed ERC721BridgeToken contract that will be used as an implementation for all bridged tokens on the Foreign side
 # leave empty, if you want to deploy a new ERC721BridgeToken for further usage
 FOREIGN_ERC721_TOKEN_IMAGE=
+# address of an already deployed ERC1155BridgeToken contract that will be used as an implementation for all bridged tokens on the Foreign side
+# leave empty, if you want to deploy a new ERC1155BridgeToken for further usage
+FOREIGN_ERC1155_TOKEN_IMAGE=

 # suffix used for token names for tokens bridged from Foreign to Home
 # usually you might want it to start with a space character